Meet Our Staff

 Dr. Shepard and her husband bought a home in Duxbury in 2013 knowing that this was a town where they wanted to raise their new family.
 She is thrilled to have many years ahead practicing medicine and caring for the animals in this progressive community that she has quickly grown to love.
-She actively participates in the Duxbury Newcomers Club, and is also an involved room parent at her daughter’s preschool.
-For fun, she loves taking her 2 year old daughter to Duxbury Beach in the summer, and skating on the ponds in the winter time.
+She actively participates in the Duxbury Newcomers Club, and is also an involved room parent at her daughters’ school.
+For fun, she loves taking her daughters to Duxbury Beach in the summer, and skating on the ponds in the winter time.
 She and her husband enjoy playing tennis, dinners on the beach, and walking on the Duxbury bogs during the cranberry harvest.
-She has a 9 year old black lab aptly named Maverick who, despite his age, is always up to new tricks!
+She has a black Lab aptly named Maverick who, despite his age, is always up to new tricks!

 Denise’s home town is Charlestown, MA and she currently lives in Plymouth with her husband, Jim, who owns Cycleville Bike shop.
 They have two teenage sons, Louis and Christopher.
 Her furred and feathered companions include a puggle named Sammie, a tiger cat named Romeo, and a flock of chickens.
 Prior to her promotion to Hospital Manager, she was a veterinary technician while owning her own grooming business for over 22 years.
 In her free time, Denise enjoys gardening, cooking, biking, and spending time with her family & friends.

 Certified Veterinary Technicians

 Originally from Plymouth, Jen now lives in Kingston, MA.
-Her education and training for her certification was completed at Bay State College and Mount Ida College in Boston.
+Her education and training for her certification was completed at Bay State College and Mount Ida College in Newton.
 Prior to coming to Duxbury Animal Hospital, she worked for a clinic in Plymouth as well as a local veterinary eye specialist.
 Being a huge supporter of pet rescue, Jen has quite the menagerie at home.
 She has two dogs named Abby and Barbara, as well as seven cats named Petunia, Grover, Skyler, Jasmine, Maybel, Tabitha, and Agatha.
 Many of her cats have significant medical conditions that would have likely meant euthanasia without her constant care.
-When not caring for this crew, she enjoys volunteering, shopping, cooking and alking with her dogs.
+When not caring for this crew, she enjoys volunteering, shopping, cooking and walking with her dogs.